mariiaGnutova/WTMBerlin-jscc2019/README.md

 1. One teacher may have more then one subjects;
 2. The Class may have more then one teacher;
 3. Teachers can replace each other;
+4. One perent may have more then one kid;